-- 1. The agency employs full-time social work staff and is able to provide the student with fieldwork hours in a different department with a different caseload. - 2.
-An individual with an MSW and at least two years post-MSW experience must be available as field supervisor, subject to the approval of the MSW program.
-The field supervisor may not have supervised the student as an employee in the past. - 3.
-The proposed field instruction assignment must differ significantly from the student's previous employment or field education experiences in the agency. - 4.
-The proposed field instruction assignment must meet curriculum requirements (i.e. generalist practice opportunities).
+- 1. An individual with an MSW and at least two years post-MSW experience must be available as field supervisor, subject to the approval of the MSW program. - 2.
+The proposed field instruction assignment must meet curriculum requirements (i.e., generalist practice opportunities or specialized year opportunities).